hsh-elc/grappa-webservice/documents/concept/documentation.md

 You should see status output [such as this](#get-web-service-status).

 ## 3 Installation and Running Grappa on the Host Machine

+This chapter explains installing and running Grappa on the host machine.
+For installation as a pre-packaged Docker container see [2 Installing and Running Grappa as a Docker Container](#2-installing-and-running-grappa-as-a-docker-container).

 ### 3.1 System Requirements